Airbus mulls new long-range A321 version in Boeing challenge

-PARIS (Reuters) - Airbus (AIR.PA) is considering bumping up the range of the most powerful version of its A321 passenger jet in the latest effort to pre-empt a potential new mid-market jet being studied by U.S. rival Boeing (BA.N), industry sources said.
+PARIS, June 18 (Reuters) - Airbus is considering bumping up the range of the most powerful version of its A321 passenger jet in the latest effort to pre-empt a potential new mid-market jet being studied by U.S. rival Boeing, industry sources said.

 A new version being studied, dubbed A321XLR, involves a further revamp of the A321LR aircraft which recently claimed a long-distance record for single-aisle jets during testing, the sources said.
 The A321XLR would include capacity for extra fuel.